How to Apply Force Encryption in SQL Server

 SQL Server Service Restart

-Verify SQL Server Connections are Encrypted
+5. Verifying Encrypted SQL Server Connections

 Now that we have configured our SQL Server to force connections to be encrypted, lets verify that’s the case.